Close

 opens in a new windowkindlec opens in a new windownookc opens in a new windowebooksc opens in a new windowgoogle playc opens in a new window opens in a new windowkoboc

-Poster Placeholder of - 63HEX by Thomas Olde Heuvelt
+opens in a new windowPoster Placeholder of - 78HEX by Thomas Olde Heuvelt

 Welcome to Black Spring, the seemingly picturesque Hudson Valley town haunted by the Black Rock Witch, a seventeenth century woman whose eyes and mouth are sewn shut.
 Everybody knows that her eyes may never be opened or the consequences will be too terrible to bear.
 The elders of Black Spring have virtually quarantined the town by using high-tech surveillance to prevent their curse from spreading.
 Frustrated with being kept in lockdown, the town’s teenagers decide to break their strict regulations but, in so doing, they send the town spiraling into dark, medieval practices of the distant past.